Storage Systems

 Each cluster provides several different storage systems that can be placed into the following rough categories:

-Many of them are shared parallel filesystems accessible from many nodes, rather than node local storage.
-Many of these filesystems also have quotas on the use of space and/or inodes (every file and directory has a “header” using one or more inodes).
+These are shared parallel filesystems accessible from many nodes, rather than node local storage (which the nodes also have).
+These filesystems also have quotas on the use of storage space (block quota) and inodes (every file and directory has an entry in the directory tree using one or more inodes).

 It is important to use the right storage system for the right purpose to get the best performance, have the fewest surprises, and cause the least impact on other users.
 For example, a job that has to do many IO operations on temporary data could perform terribly if those temporary files (e.g. opening a file, writing a small amount of data, closing the file, deleting the file repeatedly millions of times) were stored on HOME or in a SCRATCH/WORK filesystem, and could easily slow down the filesystem for everyone on the cluster.